Alaungsithu: Fall out with Min Shin Saw

 His eldest son Min Shin Saw was the heir-apparent for most of Sithu's reign.
 In the 1160s, the king banished Min Shin Saw for the latter's ill treatment of people.
 Having sent Min Shin Saw a small town about 90 miles north of Pagan, Sithu then appointed the second son Narathu as heir apparent.

 Death

 In 1167, Sithu fell ill.
 Narathu, who could not wait to be king, moved the king from the palace to the nearby Shwegugyi Temple.
 When he regained consciousness, Sithu was furious that he had been set aside.
 Narathu came in and smothered the king with bedclothes.

 Sithu is posthumously remembered in Burmese history as Alaungsithu (lit.
 Sithu the Maitreya Buddha) for his numerous pious deeds.
 The devout Buddhist king was also inducted into the pantheon of Burmese animist nats as Min Sithu.
 (All but one of the nat sprits in the pantheon were murdered.)

+Min Sithu

+Min Sithu (မင်းစည်သူ, [mɪ́ɰ̃ sìθù]) is one of the 37 nats in the Burmese pantheon of nats.
+He is the nat representation of King Alaungsithu.
+He is portrayed sitting on a throne with one knee up and his foot on the seat, wearing royal garments.